ITMax2026/Active-Directory-Lab/05 - Setup client VM and Domain Join.md

-Here is the text from your file, reformatted to match the professional Markdown style while keeping your original text intact.

-***

-# Windows 11 Client Setup & Domain Join

 ## 1. Get the Windows 11 ISO
 1. Go to the **Microsoft Evaluation Center**.
 2. Download the **Windows 11 Enterprise ISO**.